-- Milk served to one year olds must be unflavored whole milk. - A one-month transition period is allowed for children 24 months to 25 months old.
-They may have whole or reduced fat (2%) milk as they transition to low-fat (1%) or fat-free (skim) milk. - Flavored milk, including flavored non-dairy beverages, cannot be served to children 1 through 5 years old. - Fat-free flavored milk and flavored non-dairy beverages can be served to children 6 years and older, as well as adult participants.
+- Milk served to one-year olds must be unflavored whole milk. - A one-month transition period is allowed for children 24 months to 25 months old.
+They may have whole or reduced fat (2%) milk as they transition to low-fat (1%) or fat-free (skim) milk. - Unflavored milk, including non-dairy beverages, cannot be served to children 1 through 5 years old.
+(Healthy Beverage Act 2012) - Fat-free unflavored milk and unflavored non-dairy beverages can be served to children 6 years and older, as well as adult participants.
+(Healthy Beverage Act 2012)